nehapraksh/ImgurAPIDemo/README.md

 4. Displays the first image from the list, if a search result contains multiple images.

-5.Display images sorted in reverse chronological order.
+5. Display images sorted in reverse chronological order.

 6. Toggle buttons includes below features: